react-native-maps/react-native-maps/docs/installation.md

 Then, do either of the following

-1. If you are using CocoaPods to manage your dependecies, uncomment the files related to Google Maps from the `Podfile` and run `pod install`.
+1. If you are using CocoaPods to manage your dependecies, uncomment the lines related to Google Maps from the `Podfile` and run `pod install`.

 2. If you used React Native link, you may include Google Maps manually as a XCode framework following the instructions from [SDK docs -> Install